Brink’s Business Expense Business Deposit Account Agreement

 If Customer has arranged to have deposits made to the Account at least once every sixty (60) days from the same person or company, call 1 (844) 753-7586 to find out if the deposit has been made.

-Electronic transfers made to an account used for business purposes, regardless of account ownership, are not subject to the Electronic Funds Transfer Act and Regulation E. In the case of a discrepancy or questions about electronic transaction(s), call 1 (844) 753-7586, or send an email to firstname.lastname@example.org as soon as possible.
+Electronic transfers made to or from the Account or with a Card are not subject to the Electronic Funds Transfer Act and Regulation E. In the case of a discrepancy or questions about electronic transaction(s), call 1 (844) 753-7586, or send an email to firstname.lastname@example.org as soon as possible.

 We may disclose information to third parties about the Account, Card(s) or related transactions: